 The Company has a committed revolving credit facility up to \$185.0 million, maturing on September 1, 2024.
-The revolving credit facility includes a \$20.0 million swingline which allows the Company to enter into an overdraft position.
+The revolving credit facility includes a \$20.0 million "swingline" which allows the Company to enter into an overdraft position.
 Borrowings under the facility bear interest at a rate per annum equal to the Canadian prime rate plus a spread.
 A standby fee is payable quarterly on the unutilized portion of the facility.

-At March 31, 2022, the Company has \$22.0 million (December 31, 2021 - \$22.0 million) in letters of credit outstanding on the facility and has drawn \$22.7 million on the facility (December 31, 2021 - \$22.7 million).
-The \$22.7 million draw amount is presented as non-current loans and borrowings on the Company's statement of financial position.
+At June 30, 2022, the Company has \$25.8 million (December 31, 2021 - \$22.0 million) in letters of credit outstanding on the facility and has drawn \$42.7 million on the facility (December 31, 2021 - \$22.7 million).
+Of the \$42.7 million drawn on the facility, \$22.7 million is presented as non-current loans and borrowings on the Company's statement of financial position as the amounts are not expected to be settled in the Company's normal operating cycle, and are not due to be repaid until the maturity of the facility in 2024.